Kenwyn

+Kenwyn (Keynwynn) is a settlement and civil parish in Cornwall, England, United Kingdom.
+Kenwyn was an ancient parish based on the settlement of Kenwyn, which lies just north of Truro, but the parish also covered extensive rural areas, particularly to the west and north-west of Truro.
+The parish of Kenwyn was split in 1894 into separate civil parishes for the part within the borough boundaries of Truro, which included the settlement of Kenwyn, and the part of the old parish outside the borough.
+That split continues to this day; the settlement of Kenwyn is now a suburb of Truro and forms part of the civil parish of Truro, whereas Kenwyn civil parish excludes the settlement of Kenwyn it is named after and instead covers the rural areas to the west and north-west of the city.
+Kenwyn gives its name to one of three rivers that flow through the city.

-The civil parish includes the villages of Threemilestone and Shortlanesend, and several hamlets including Allet, Greenbottom and Idless.
-The population of the parish at the 2011 census was 5,800.
+The main settlements in the civil parish are the villages of Threemilestone and Shortlanesend, along with several hamlets including Allet, Greenbottom and Idless.
+The population of the parish at the 2021 census was 7,198.

 History and toponymy

 It is likely that the church of Kenwyn was the mother church of Truro.
 The original dedication is possibly St Keyne; Keynwen is the earliest form of the name, which would be 'Keyn' and -wen' (white/blessed).
 By the 15th century, it was assumed to be St. Kenwyn, though no medieval records record it with the prefix 'Saint'.
 Subsequently, the dedication was attributed to St. Cuby.

 The manor of Kenwyn was held in the 12th century by Richard de Luci, after it had been confiscated by the King.
 Apparently, the borough of Truro was established by the lord in part of the manor and this was the beginning of Truro as a town, then called Triuereu.
 In the Domesday Book the manor of Kenwyn appears as Tregavran (in later usage Trehaverne).
 It was in the possession of the families of Lantyan, Beville, Grenville, and Enys, for many centuries.

 The earliest form of the name is Keynwen (1259), which comes from the Cornish words keyn "ridge" and gwynn "white".
 The modern Cornish form is spelled Keynwynn.

 Arthur Langdon (1896) describes a Cornish cross in the manor house grounds at Eastbourne, Sussex, which was originally at Kenwyn.
 Davies Gilbert, a former resident of the manor house, removed it from a roadside gate west of Truro where it was in use as a gatepost and had it transported to Eastbourne in 1817.
 The shaft is ornamented on all four sides.